guardian/mobile-save-for-later/docs/testing/user-deletion.md

   `App=mobile-save-for-later;IdentityApiHost=https://id.code.dev-guardianapis.com;IdentityOktaAudience=https://profile.code.dev-theguardian.com/;IdentityOktaIssuerUrl=https://profile.code.dev-theguardian.com/oauth2/aus3v9gla95Toj0EE0x7;Stage=CODE;SavedArticleLimit=100;SaveForLaterApp=mobile-save-for-later`
 * Modify `src/main/resources/delete-event.json` to have the user id you want (inside `"body"` > `"message"` > `"userId"` value)
 * Hit the green run button
-* If successful, you should see `INFO  SflDynamoDb:33 - Deleted record for <user-id>` in the terminal
+* If successful, you should see `Deleted record for <user-id>` in the terminal (unless the user already doesn't exist in the database, in which case `Unable to delete record for user <user-id>`).
 * Alternatively you can check in AWS Console DynamoDB table `mobile-save-for-later-CODE-articles` that the corresponding user record is gone